BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Comparisons to other work

-Thirdly, we consider M67/NGC 2682, one of the oldest nearby open clusters.
+Thirdly, we consider M67/NGC~2682, one of the oldest nearby open clusters.
 Literature values for the age of the cluster are typically around 4 Gyr \citep[e.g.][]{Richer98,Hurley05,Kharchenko13} with a metallicity very close to Solar \citep[e.g.][]{Onehag11}.
 Once again we take observational parameters for individual stars from LAMOST.
 A total of 100 stars are included.
-This sample of stars has a well defined Main Sequence turn-off and a number of subgiant and red giant branch stars, which are useful for constraining the model choices.
-At $Z=0.020$, an isochrone with log(age)=9.5 (an age of 3 Gyr) matches well to the observations.
+This sample of stars has a well defined Main Sequence turn-off and a number of subgiant and red giant branch stars, which are useful for constraining the model choices, with the median isochrone fits plotted in Fig~\ref{fig:M67}.
+At a fixed metallicity of $Z=0.020$, the median age from fitting varies from log(age)=9.6 to log(age)=9.8, maintaining the trend that $\alpha$-enhanced compositions prefer older ages to match the observational data.
+When fixing the iron abundance, a slightly younger age is preferred when using a lower total $Z$, with most models preferring a log(age) of 9.7 (5\,Gyr), broadly consistent with literature age estimates.

-Overall, across all three clusters, we see a general tendency for the age of the model deemed the best fit by visual inspection to be at lower end of the values found in the literature by up to 0.1 dex in log(age/years).
+Overall, across all three clusters, the best-fitting age when all compositions are considered are within 0.1\,dex of the existing best estimates in the literature.
+A consistent trend is found whereby, at fixed $Z$, an increase in \afe\ requires an older stellar population in order to generate an isochrone which matches the observations, with a typical uncertainty of $\pm0.1-0.2$\,dex.
+This highlights the level of uncertainty introduced in cluster age determination if robust metallicity (and crucially \afe) measurements are lacking.
+The shift towards an older population to maintain the same Main Sequence turn-off suggests that the change in $T_\mathrm{eff}$ from an increase in \afe\ has a stronger impact on the isochrone than the change in Main Sequence lifetime.
+If the change of lifetime was the dominant factor, the shorter evolutionary timescales would require a younger stellar population to have the same turn-off point.